-Is ABC’s ‘The Toy Box’ Is The New ‘Shark Tank’?
+Is ABC’s ‘The Toy Box’ The New ‘Shark Tank’?

 If the toy invention gets the “thumbs up” from the mentors, they will then go up against four pint-sized judges who will not hold back on their opinions.

-Here are the judges:
+Here are the judges.

 - Sophia Grace Brownlee – Sophia and her cousin Rosie McClelland are from Essex, England who became popular when they made regular appearances on The Ellen DeGeneres Show.
-Sophia is a singer who has released three singles including her most recent, “Girl in the Mirror.”
+Sophia is a singer who has released three singles, including her most recent song, “Girl in the Mirror.”

 - Aalyrah Caldwell – Aalyrah is an actress known for appearing on the short-lived ABC sitcom Uncle Buck.
 She has also appeared on Code Black, The Fosters, Key and Peele and the movie, Cardinal X.

 - Toby Grey – Toby is a comedian who got his start reviewing movies for Fandango’s “Reel Kids.”
-He has since been since online in videos featured on Buzzfeed, Funny or Die, College Humor and A Little Advice.
+He has since been since online in videos featured on Buzzfeed, Funny or Die, College Humor, and A Little Advice.
 He will appear in the upcoming movie, Airplane Mode.

 - Noah Ritter – Noah became an internet sensation when he was interviewed at a local fair by Sofia Ojeda for Newswatch 16.
 After using the word “apparently” several times throughout the interview, the clip has been shared on local news programs and went viral shortly thereafter.
 He has appeared in TV commercials for Liberty Mutual Insurance and Visa as well.